masonproffitt/uproot-tutorial/setup.md

 title: Setup
 ---

-This tutorial requires Jupyter, Python, uproot (of course), matplotlib, and scipy (for the optional fitting section).
+This tutorial requires Jupyter, Python 3, uproot (of course), matplotlib, and scipy (for the optional fitting section).

 # Getting uproot and Jupyter